A place for exchanging ideas and information, not just finding them.

 The two types of schoolwork that typically take place in the Library (or Library Commons) are collaborative learning projects and individual study.
 A third activity, graphics and video production, also often takes place within the Library Commons in a dedicated area.
 Each of these areas has its own requirements for furnishings.

-Collaborative learning projects require group spaces where students can meet, exchange ideas and brainstorm in addition to individual study areas where students can research specific topics their parts of the report.
-For these areas, look for furniture that offers flexibility: Our Flexline™, Interchange™ and UXL™ lines have multiple collaborative desk offerings that allow students to work as different sized groups as well as individually.
-All can be fitted with casters for fast, easy and non-disruptive mobility.
+Collaborative learning projects require group spaces where students can meet, exchange ideas, and brainstorm in addition to individual study areas where students can research specific topics their parts of the report.
+For these areas, look for furniture that offers flexibility: Smith System® lines have multiple collaborative desk offerings that allow students to work as different-sized groups as well as individually.
+All can be fitted with casters for fast, easy, and non-disruptive mobility.

-Smith System offers numerous seating options for the Collaborative Zone, including Flavors™ Seating which allows the student to comfortably face front, back and both sides to encourage interaction with his or her workgroup mates on either side.
-Its seat back also offers reduced resistance to the student who needs to twist to the right or left.
-Our Intuit™ Chair directs the students more forward, but when equipped with casters, students can easily orient themselves to face their mates.
-This is also true for our Plato™ Seating which allows the student to comfortably face front and either side without moving the chair and provides exceptional euro-spec lumbar support.
-Our highly customizable UXL line of seating offers many ways to achieve mobility.
+Smith System® offers numerous seating options for the Collaborative Zone, including Flavors® Seating which allows the student to comfortably face front, back, and both sides to encourage interaction with his or her workgroup mates on either side.
+Its seatback also offers reduced resistance to the student who needs to twist to the right or left.
+Our Flavors® Chair directs the students more forward, but when equipped with casters, students can easily orient themselves to face their mates.
+This is also true for our Groove® Seating which allows the student to comfortably face front and either side without moving the chair and provides exceptional Euro-spec lumbar support.

 Social Learning Areas